That newsletter you get in your mailbox isn’t The TGCA newsletter. The last issue of The Horizon was delivered in April 2020.

 The TGCA has an archive of The Horizon from 1969 – 2020 and in it you’ll find notices about tournaments and pictures of the winners smiling proudly.
-There are action shots of children on field trips at Heritage Park and even Disney Land and ads for local businesses, some which are still in the area and selling their wares – like Amandine Bakery and Tuxedo Sports.
-In many of the monochrome, pastel pages are notices of dances, parades, celebrations and obituaries; all the familiar goings on of community and each a small time capsule.
+There are action shots of children on field trips at Heritage Park and even Disney Land, and ads for local businesses, some which are still in the area and selling their wares – like Amandine Bakery and Tuxedo Sports.
+In many of the monochrome, pastel pages are notices of dances, parades, celebrations and obituaries; all the familiar goings on of community and each a small time capsule in itself.

-Over the years members have gone through their closets and garages and brought us their newsletter collections because they just didn’t know what else to with them.
+Over the years members have gone through their closets, crawlspaces and garages and brought us their newsletter collections because they just didn’t know what else to with them.
 In the margins there are notes about appointments and doodles, reminders about invites and phone numbers scrawled in haste.
-The fact that so many members collected their newsletters and just couldn’t throw them out is an indication of how important these little booklets were to the community’s residents.
+The fact that so many members collected their newsletters and just couldn’t throw them out is an indication of how important these little booklets were to community residents.

-In the late ‘80s/early ‘90s companies popped up in Calgary that saw an opportunity to take the publishing responsibility off the shoulders of the community associations and their diminishing volunteer bases and make a profit publishing the community cogs while providing an essential service to community members, and simultaneously lending them some credibility in the communities that they served.
-For a time, there were many of these companies in the city and community associations and their publishers enjoyed a thriving partnership, but with the migration of the world’s information online and increases in the cost of paper and delivery the hardcopy newsletter has become expensive and difficult to provide for many communities.
+In the late ‘80s/early ‘90s companies popped up in Calgary that saw an opportunity to take the publishing responsibility off the shoulders of the community associations and their diminishing volunteer bases and make a profit publishing these community cogs while providing an essential service to community members, and simultaneously lending the publishers some credibility in the communities that they served.
+For a time, there were many of these companies in the city and community associations and their publishers enjoyed a thriving partnership, but with the migration of the world’s information online and increases in the cost of paper and delivery, the hardcopy newsletter has become expensive and difficult to provide for many communities.

-So, that newsletter that you get intermittently in your mailbox has no affiliation with the TGCA anymore.
+So, that newsletter that you get intermittently in your mailbox has no affiliation with the TGCA.
 It’s just a flyer and that’s why there’s no local community news in it.